user112122/Face_Detection_MATLAB/README.md

 % you can scane live or scane pictures on your phone as well
 % with c = 150, we are allowing the system to take 150 pictures
 % more pictures mean more accuracy
+% we are only saving the face part of a picture, so we trim pictures to [227 227]

 clc
 clear all